YunlongJiao/pathwaypred/results/notebook.md

 ## TODO

-- plot results and do Wilcoxon test or t-test to quantitatively address the superiority in terms of performance
+- plot results (change yrange to 0.5 and order features for ease of reading) and do Wilcoxon test or t-test to quantitatively address the superiority in terms of performance
 - other labels to predict: 5-year relapse, subtypes (multi-class)
 - how to build predictors for highly-correlated features
 - how to use the network to guide prediction when features have strong correlation based on graphs